 Another very concerning chemical that is found in most foods in the United States is glyphosate.
 Known as a probable carcinogen, according to the International Agency for Research on Cancer, we still allow it to be sprayed all over our foods here.

-Glyphosate is banned in Australia, Belgium, Austria, Czech Republic, Sri Lanka, Saudi Arabia, Vietnam, Kuwait, the United Arab Emirates, New Zealand, Qatar, Denmark, France, Greece, Italy, The Netherlands, Portugal.
+Glyphosate is banned in Australia, Belgium, Austria, the Czech Republic, Sri Lanka, Saudi Arabia, Vietnam, Kuwait, the United Arab Emirates, New Zealand, Qatar, Denmark, France, Greece, Italy, The Netherlands, and Portugal.

-It is also banned in Sweden, Switzerland, Spain, Argentina, Brazil, Columbia, and Bahrain-and Canada starting in 2021.
+It is also banned in Sweden, Switzerland, Spain, Argentina, Brazil, Columbia, Bahrain, and Canada starting in 2021.

 Sadly, it is almost impossible to avoid glyphosate, especially in cereal and legume products, because it is so widely used in the United States.

 Glyphosate is one of the most common chemicals in food added today.